Plombo/vcromclaim/README.md

 --------------------
 * ALL SYSTEMS: A lot of games have been modified for VC for various reasons.
-Same games may simply just behave differently from the original games, some games may not work properly in accurate emulators or on real hardware due.
+Same games may simply just behave differently from the original games, some games may not work properly in accurate emulators or on real hardware.
 Very often checksums will not be accurate.
   Known instances:
   * Removal of flashing graphics:
     * In Magical Drop 3, Tower character's flashing animation has been removed.